metasnf: Meta Clustering with Similarity Network Fusion in R: Measures of quality and stability

+For this density example, we examine the second of our two top cluster solutions, as it was a 2-cluster solution resulting in a relatively simple visualization. \begin{CodeChunk} \begin{CodeInput} R> cocluster_density(cocluster_dfs[[2]]) \end{CodeInput} \end{CodeChunk}

-The bi-modal distributions in Figure~\ref{fig:cocluster_density} show that a considerable proportion of pairs of observations that were originally clustered together only remained clustered together in around half of the resampled solutions, while most other pairs remained co-clustered in all or nearly all the resampled solutions.
+The coclustering density of cluster 2 in Figure~\ref{fig:cocluster_density} shows that most pairs of observations (as indicated by the spike around 0.85) that were originally clustered together in cluster 2 remained clustered together in most of the resampled solutions, a smaller set of pairs of observations (the spike at 1) remained clustered together in every resampled solution, and the remaining pairs of observations remained clustered together in around 40\% to 75\% of the resampled solutions.

-With an annotated heatmap, we can investigate if any features in particular were responsible for the instability.
-Figure~\ref{fig:cocluster_heatmap} shows that the instability observed in this cluster solution was primarily driven by the discrete pubertal status values.
-Observations originally assigned to cluster 1 had a variety of pubertal status values, but only consistently co-clustered with other observations that had identical pubertal status values across the subsampled data. \begin{CodeChunk} \begin{CodeInput} R> cocluster_heatmap( + cocluster_dfs[[1]], + data_list = data_list, + top_hm = list( + "Income" = "household_income", + "Pubertal Status" = "pubertal_status" + ), + annotation_colours = list( + "Pubertal Status" = colour_scale( + c(1, 4), + min_colour = "black", + max_colour = "purple" + ), + "Income" = colour_scale( + c(0, 4), + min_colour = "black", + max_colour = "red" + ) + ) + ) \end{CodeInput} \end{CodeChunk}
+With an annotated heatmap, we can investigate if any features in particular were responsible for any observed instability.
+We select the first of our two top cluster solutions for this heatmap example, as it most clearly illustrates how a heatmap can assist with this instability inference.
+Figure~\ref{fig:cocluster_heatmap} shows that all original clusters were highly robust in this solution, with the exception of cluster 7.
+Two distinct groups of pairs of observations can be seen, indicating that half of the observations assigned to cluster 7 often clustered differently from the other half across resamplings of the data.
+The annotations above the segment suggest that this instability was due to half of the observations originally assigned to cluster 7 having had substantially lower pubertal status values than the other half. \begin{CodeChunk} \begin{CodeInput} R> cocluster_heatmap(cocluster_dfs[[1]], dl = dl_1, + top_hm = list("Income" = "household_income", + "Pubertal Status" = "pubertal_status"), + annotation_colours = list( + "Pubertal Status" = colour_scale(c(1, 4), min_colour = "black", + max_colour = "purple"), + "Income" = colour_scale(c(0, 4), min_colour = "black", + max_colour = "red"))) \end{CodeInput} \end{CodeChunk}